I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 0x00007fc8ac5679df: jmpq 0x00007fc8ac501ba0 ; {runtime_call DeoptimizationBlob}

-You may have to install the hsdis disassembler, otherwise you will only see bytes here (see this blog-post and this wiki ).
+You have to install the hsdis disassembler, otherwise you will only see bytes here (see this blog-post and this wiki).

 This is now more verbose, but also represents directly what happens on the CPU.
 Again, the most relevant instructions are: